marchaesen/vcxsrv/mesalib/docs/gallium/resources.rst

 TODO: what about the restrictions lifted by the several later GL transform feedback extensions?
 How does one advertise that in Gallium?

-They can be also be bound to a shader stage (for sampling) as usual by creating an appropriate sampler view, if the driver supports PIPE_CAP_TEXTURE_BUFFER_OBJECTS.
+They can be also be bound to a shader stage (for sampling) as usual by creating an appropriate sampler view, if the driver supports pipe_caps.texture_buffer_objects.
 This supports larger width than a 1d texture would (TODO limit currently unspecified, minimum must be at least 65536).
 Only the "direct fetch" sample opcodes are supported (TGSI_OPCODE_TXF,